nerdynerd09/SendEth/README.md

 # SendEth

-An app to transfer Ethereum Coins (in Ganache).
+An app built in Flutter/Dart to transfer Ethereum Coins (in Ganache).

 - This video helped me - [Link](https://youtu.be/jaMFEOCq_1s)